 Workplace affections are nearly universally discouraged by company policy.
 Yet, they happen quite frequently.
 Vault.com’s 2016 Office Romance Survey revealed half of surveyed businesspeople have engaged in some type of office romance.
-Whether it’s with a superior, a peer, someone from a different department or even a different location, workplace love is an especially sticky situation to navigate with many myths built into the topic.
+Whether it’s with a superior, a peer, someone from a different department or even a different location, a workplace love affair is an especially sticky situation to navigate with many myths built into the topic.

 Sharon Schweitzer, a cross-cultural consultant, business etiquette expert and founder of Protocol & Etiquette Worldwide, breaks down the seven most common myths about workplace relationships.